The Rising Powers Initiative (RPI) project components are as follows:

 - Policy Alerts and Nuclear Debates in Asia Digest

 In early 2013, the RPI started publishing and distributing Policy Alerts and Nuclear Debates in Asia Digests, which offered policy assessments and updates on events and issues related to the project’s study.

-Policy Alerts and Nuclear Debates in Asia Digest Archive:
+Policy Alerts, Asia Reports, and Nuclear Debates in Asia Digest Archive: